 Continuing education is vitally important to the entire staff here at the Center.
 Every year, take time out of our busy schedules to travel all over the country in an effort to learn new techniques, listen to current research, network with our peers, and to help educate others by sharing our experiences.
 Continuing education not only keeps medical professionals current with new advances in medicine, but is required by the specialty organizations that many of our staff members are members of.

 Early in 2019, LVT Anita went to sunny Orlando for the VMX national conference where she attended 5 days of morning till night exotics packed lectures.
 Drawing from her experience, she then gave her own in-house teaching here to spread the knowledge she learned to the support staff at one of our staff meetings.
-Lorelei was busy in 2019, attending and lecturing at the FETCH conferences in Baltimore and Kansas City.
-She gave 7 packed hours of technician CE, and then spent the rest of her time attending management courses to continue her life-long pursuit of always improving.
-She will be attending the ABVP (American Board of Veterinary Practitioners) conference in Denver as well.
-Dr's Cleary and Renna will both be going to St. Louis to spend their CE time at ExoticsCon, 2019.
-This year Dr. Cleary will be taking a wetlabs in ultrasound, as well as attending as many reptile topics as possible, and Dr. Renna will be balancing everything avian and small mammal.
+Lorelei was busy in 2019, attending and lecturing at the FETCH conferences in Baltimore, Kansas City, and San Diego.
+She gave 7 packed hours of technician CE at each, and then spent the rest of her time attending management courses to continue her life-long pursuit of always improving.
+She attended the ABVP (American Board of Veterinary Practitioners) conference in Denver as well.
+Dr's Cleary and Renna both went to St. Louis to spend their CE time at ExoticsCon, 2019.
+This year Dr. Cleary will be taking wetlabs in ultrasound, as well as attending as many reptile topics as possible, and Dr. Renna will be balancing everything avian and small mammal.
 Dr. Wilson has decided that this year she will attend the 27th Annual Animal Law Conference in Portland, OR.
 This conference is unique and so important to exotic pet medicine.
 Dr. Wilson is excited to learn everything she can to ensure all of us at the Center maintain the highest integrity and ethics when dealing with these unique patients.

 2018 was a big year for the Staff at the Center regarding continuing education.
 With the growing popularity of Webinars, the staff has many opportunities to get together at the practice and learn online, and we did many RACE approved lectures this year for practice management, Team Building, emergency medicine, behavior of exotic pets, and more!
 In September, Lorelei, Vicente, and Dr. Wilson all traveled to Atlanta, Georgia for the ExoticsCon conference.
 This unique event happens only once every 3 years, when the associations of Avian, Reptilian/Amphibian, and Exotic Small Mammal all get together in one huge symposium to network, share knowledge, and have fun!
 Vicente took a few wetlabs, Dr. Wilson focused on small mammal, and Lorelei ran around to as many lectures as possible!
 Then in October, Lorelei presented 8 lectures at Atlantic Coast Veterinary Conference in Atlantic City, NJ.
 Her topics were all technician, and all exotics!
 Meanwhile, Dr. Wilson traveled to Canada twice to lecture to conservationists about the pitfalls of exotic pet ownership in the USA.